 The takeaway message is that a tort duty of care can arise from contractual relationships in cases involving economic loss.
 Both the intimate nexus test and Restatement 522 provide a basis for this duty.
 In either case, liability is limited to loss suffered by a known group of beneficiaries.
 Lastly, it may also be worthwhile to note that the law imposes an additional tort duty of care arising from “contractual dealings with professionals such as physicians, attorneys, architects, and public accountants . . . [and] in those occupations requiring peculiar skill,” although title examiners would not likely fall under this category.

 Next, the court examined whether Chicago Title could be held vicariously liable for the title companies’ negligence.
 Chicago Title contended that the exculpatory clause in the insurance policies precluded a claim in negligence.
 The clause read:

 “Any claim of loss or damage, whether or not based on negligence, and which arises out of the status of the title to the estate or interest covered hereby or any action asserting such claim, shall be restricted to the provisions and conditions and stipulations of this policy.”

-The court noted that in Maryland, exculpatory clauses are generally valid, with three exceptions.
-First, a party will not be permitted to excuse its liability for intentional harms or extreme forms of negligence (e.g. reckless, wanton, or gross negligence).
+The court noted that in Maryland, exculpatory clauses are valid, with three exceptions.
+First, a party will not be permitted to excuse its liability for intentional harm or extreme forms of negligence (e.g. reckless, wanton, or gross negligence).
 Second, the contract cannot result from disparate bargaining power.
 Third, exculpatory agreements are not permitted if they violate public policy.
 Because the exculpatory clause did not implicate any of the three exceptions, Chicago Title could not be held liable for the title companies’ negligence.
 In summary, exculpatory provisions in contracts are valid and can prevent tort liability in Maryland as long as no exceptions are triggered.

 You can find the court’s opinion here.